 Hendrik: There are far too many to mention.
 Locally, I’d say my top picks would be Jon Casey and Max Hurrell.
 They are making major international moves!

 4) Advice For The Dreamers, Trendsetters & Up N’ Comers Out There?

 Hendrik: Never stop.
 It is hard to foresee when your ‘big break’ moment will be, so if you decide to give up, you might be a millimeter away from the thing that will change it all.
 You’ll never know unless you persevere.

-5) What does you have going on currently?
+5) What do you have going on currently?
 What can we look forward to?